SudhanshuAi/card_dashboard/README.md

 ## Extensibility

-### Adding a New Field Type
+### Adding a New Field, Marker, or Action Type

-1. Update the `FieldConfig` interface in `src/types/index.ts` to include the new field type.
+- Update the `FieldConfig`, `MarkerConfig`, or `ActionConfig` interface in `src/types/index.ts` to include the new type or property.
-2. In `src/components/FieldRenderer.tsx`, add a new case to the `switch` statement to handle the rendering of the new field type.

-### Adding a New Marker Type

-1. Update the `MarkerConfig` interface in `src/types/index.ts`.
-2. In `src/components/MarkerRenderer.tsx`, add a new case to the `switch` statement for the new marker type.

-### Adding a New Action Type

-1. Update the `ActionConfig` interface in `src/types/index.ts`.
-2. In `src/components/ActionRenderer.tsx`, you can add new styles for the action type in the `themeClasses` object.
+- Update the configuration in `src/data/cardConfigs.ts` to use the new type or property as needed.
+- The generic `Card` component in `src/components/Card.tsx` will automatically render new types if you add the appropriate rendering logic there.

+No need to create or edit separate renderer files—everything is now handled via config and the pluggable Card component.